Lethbridge Stargazing & Astronomy Report

 Dark horizon to the south-west.
 Faint stars and extended objects in this direction behave much as they do overhead.

-The west-south-west horizon is dark.
-Faint stars are visible close to the ground.
+The west-south-west horizon is fully dark.
+Faint stars are visible to within a few degrees of the ground and the Milky Way reaches the horizon on clear nights.

 west - good